 It began in the UK (brought here by Amazon) in 2010 and has seen year-on-year rises in both brand recognition and sales figures as more and more retailers join in.

 But with the sales spreading out, going from a Friday to a weekend, to a week, is the whole point of the sale being lost?
 And what does that mean for the future of the marketing event?

-2016 saw some truly impressive numbers with high street brands reporting their biggest ever weekly revenue intake.
-John Lewis, for example, achieved £200m with spending peaking over the Black Friday weekend.* The total takings for high street brands were £2.97 billion over the four day sale period – Black Friday to Cyber Monday.
+2019 saw some truly impressive numbers with high street brands reporting their biggest-ever weekly revenue intake.
+The total takings for high street brands were £8.57 billion over the four day sale period – Black Friday to Cyber Monday.
 In 2020 the figure was £7.95 billion with 2021 takings expected to be around £9.42 billion according to a survey conducted by CRR for VoucherCodes.co.uk.

 So people are buying, but if the sale period keeps stretching out it’s likely we’ll see the numbers decline.
 The urgency created by a 24-hour sale promotion created a peak in spending, if the sale’s more spread out, it stands to reason people’s spending will be too.

-So, is shopper fatigue a danger to the Black Friday?
+So, is shopper fatigue a danger to Black Friday?

-Still, this time of year will always encourage big spends (as there will likely always be as long as Christmas stays Christmas), but as an apparent, more conservative, British sense of the season takes over that spend will be more spread out and will likely come with fewer mad dashes, brawls and tabloid glee.
+Still, this time of year will always encourage big spending (as there will likely always be as long as Christmas stays Christmas), but as an apparent, more conservative, British sense of the season takes over, that spend will be more spread out and will likely come with fewer mad dashes, brawls and tabloid glee.